Orion’s Dog: The Serious Science of Sirius

 Einstein and the Transverse Doppler Effect

-In 1905 Einstein used his new theory of special relativity to predict observable consequences that included a general treatment of the relativistic Doppler effect [1].
+In 1905 Einstein used his new theory of special relativity to predict observable consequences that included relativistic velocity addition and a general treatment of the relativistic Doppler effect [1].
 This included the effects of time dilation in addition to the longitudinal effect of the source chasing the wave.
 Time dilation produced a correction to Doppler’s original expression for the longitudinal effect that became significant at speeds approaching the speed of light.
 More significantly, it predicted a transverse Doppler effect for a source moving along a line perpendicular to the line of sight to an observer.
 This effect had not been predicted either by Christian Doppler (1803 – 1853) or by Woldemar Voigt (1850 – 1919).

 ( Read article in Physics Today on the history of the Doppler effect [2] )